Plan 9 from Outer Space: Message from the aliens

+Connection to other films by Wood

+The film has been considered a sequel to Wood's earlier film, Bride of the Monster, due to the fact that Paul Marco's policeman character, named Kelton, appears in both films.
+"Kelton" also appears in Wood’s follow-up film, Night of the Ghouls, along with other characters from Bride of the Monster.
+The three films can thus be characterized as inhabiting the same cinematic universe, and as a unit have been referred to as the "Kelton Trilogy".

 Miscellaneous production details and special effects

 The film's "iconic" flying saucers have been variously identified as paper plates or hubcaps.
 But according to the documentary Flying Saucers Over Hollywood, The Plan 9 Companion (1991), they were actually a recognizable plastic model kit, first issued in 1952 by toy manufacturer Paul Lindberg's Lindberg Line model kit company: this was the first science fiction plastic model kit produced (product #517).
 Roughly matching the era's popular image of UFOs, the saucer model was disk-shaped with a clear dome on top.
 Under the kit dome was a little green alien pilot.
 This pilot figure was not used in the film.
 Its multiple flying saucers were painted metallic silver, including the domes.
 Two slightly modified versions of the Lindberg kit are used in Plan 9's UFO scenes.

 Footage of Los Angeles is used to ground the otherworldly events in a realistic setting.
 As a resident, Wood was likely familiar with the shooting locations.
 The scene where the military fires at the flying saucers is actual military stock footage.